ViridianGames/U7Revisited/Redist/Data/Scripts/_SCRIPT_TODO.md

 aidx() - get/set array index. this can be replaced by arr[x] or arr[x] = y lua, doesn't need a function

-set_object_type - i think maybe this should be set_object_shape? but many scripts seem to have reversed the arguments

 clear_flag - many scripts seem to have reversed the arguments